 Whilst this event has a long history, for various reasons it has not been held every year and has on some occasions been foreshortened.
 There was no tournament between 1947 and 1955, although it came back with a strange bang by being held twice in 1956!
 In May, Don January (!) won, and then in June Aussie great Peter Thomson lifted the trophy.

 There is little information about exactly why this happened but we do know that the 1963 edition was skipped due to Dallas hosting that year’s US PGA Championship.
 Mysteriously there was no tournament in 1965, whilst in 1990 and 1992 bad weather meant the event was reduced to 54 holes.
 Two years later only 36 holes could be completed and given the event is held in Texas storm season, future issues are always a possibility.

 The AT&T Byron Nelson has taken place on various golf courses across Texas over the years.
 The first tournament was held at Lakewood Country Club before swiftly moving to Dallas Country Club and Brook Hollow Golf Club.
 It was also held at Oak Cliff Country Club from 1958 to 1967.

 In 2018, the Byron Nelson tournament moved to the new Trinity Golf Club.
 The club was founded in 2014 and opened up for play two years later.
-However, the 2020 version, which was cancelled due to the 2019-20 coronavirus outbreak, was scheduled to be the last played at Trinity.
-At the time of writing, the new venue for the 2021 Byron Nelson has yet to be confirmed.
+However, the 2020 version, which was cancelled, was scheduled to be the last played at Trinity.
+The new venue for the Byron Nelson is the TPC Craig Ranch in McKinney.